-Check the Show viewer toolbar box to display the AXIS Media Control (AMC) or the QuickTime viewer toolbar under the video image in your browser.
+Check the Show viewer toolbar box option to display the AXIS Media Control (AMC) or the QuickTime viewer toolbar under the video image in your browser.

-The administrator can disable the installation of the MPEG-4 and H.264 decoders included with AMC.
+The administrator can disable the installation of the H.264 decoder included with AMC.
 This is used to prevent the installation of unlicensed copies.
 Further decoder licenses can be purchased from your Axis dealer.